There is more to ‘why save bilbies’ than the fact that they look amazing, they have adorable ears and beautiful silky soft fur.

 Maintaining this genetic diversity is key to the survival of the bilbies in all their former ranges.

-At the end of 2020, after a difficult year we ran an appeal to start upgrading the creches and bilby care areas – here is a blue print of what we are looking to achieve.
+At the end of 2020, after a difficult year we ran an appeal to start upgrading the creches and bilby care areas.